 It’s essential to be patient, persistent, and understanding throughout the process, as it can take time for dogs to learn new habits and behaviors.

-By providing your furry friend with plenty of love, attention, and guidance, you can help them become a well-behaved and happy member of your family.
+By providing your furry friend with plenty of love, attention, and guidance, you can help them become a well-behaved and happy family member.